quantleaf/query/API.md

 - '|' means OR,
 - The value after the semicolon (:) denotes the type of the field.
 - 'A[]' means an array of objects of type *A*
-- [key:A]:B is intepreted as a map, with a key of type A with the value of type B
+- '{[key:A]:B}' is intepreted as a map, with a key of type A with the value of type B

 The object to send is